Evernight/beancount-valuation/README.md

 ## Valuation
 A Beancount plugin to track total value of the opaque fund.
 You can use it instead of the ```balance``` operation to assert total value of the account.
-If the value of the account is currently different, it will instead alter price of the underlying synthetical commodity created by the plugin used for technical purposes.
+If the (market) value of the account is different from asserted, the plugin alter price of the underlying synthetical commodity used for technical purposes so that market value matches the new one.

 You can use it instead of combination of ```pad```/```balance``` checks to avoid generating realized gains/losses in the account.